Logo of Roof Lists

 What Does a Professional Roof Evaluation Include?

 A complete roof inspection in Coeur d'Alene is a systematic process that examines every component of your roofing system, both inside and out.
 It's far more than a quick glance from the driveway.
-A reputable inspector will conduct a multi-point check to give you a complete picture of your roof's health1 2.
+A reputable inspector will conduct a multi-point check to give you a complete picture of your roof's health.

 Exterior Inspection: This involves a close examination of all visible components.
-The inspector will typically start with a ground-level visual survey before conducting a hands-on investigation, which may involve walking the roof surface or using a ladder for closer access to key areas3 4.
+The inspector will typically start with a ground-level visual survey before conducting a hands-on investigation, which may involve walking the roof surface or using a ladder for closer access to key areas.
 They will meticulously check the condition of shingles, flashing, vents, chimneys, and gutters.

 Detailed Reporting: Following the assessment, you should receive a comprehensive written report.
-This document is invaluable, often including photographs of any concerns, a clear description of findings, and prioritized recommendations for maintenance or repair5.
+This document is invaluable, often including photographs of any concerns, a clear description of findings, and prioritized recommendations for maintenance or repair1.
 This report can be used for insurance claims, planning a budget for future work, or simply for your own peace of mind.

 Key Areas Inspectors Focus On in Coeur d'Alene